andthum/hpc_submit_scripts/CONTRIBUTING.rst

 Add your changes to the project.

-Don't forget to write unit tests for your code^^.
+Don't forget to write unit tests for your code.

 4. Run formatters and linters